On this page

 If you don't have a Runscope account, you can sign up with a free trial to Runscope (opens new window) for Okta developers.

-If you are developing your SCIM integration in a local environment and need to expose it to Runscope for testing, we suggest using the ngrok (opens new window) tool so you can route external address requests to your local web server.
+If you’re developing your SCIM integration in a local environment and need to expose it to Runscope for testing, use the ngrok (opens new window) tool.
+It allows you to route external address requests to your local web server.

 To get started using Runscope to test your SCIM API:

-Download the Okta SCIM Spec Test file that corresponds to the version of SCIM you set up on your server.
-You will use this file to import the Okta SCIM test suite into Runscope.
+Download the Okta SCIM specification test file that corresponds to the version of SCIM you set up on your server.
+Use this file to import the Okta SCIM test suite into Runscope.

-If you are new to Runscope, your dashboard displays sample Runscope tutorials.
+If you're new to Runscope, your dashboard displays sample Runscope tutorials.
 Click Skip Tutorial.
+A page titled API Tests appears.

-In the lower left of your screen, click Import Test.
+In the lower left of your page, click Import Test.
+A new page appears, titled Import Tests into ….

-Select Runscope API Tests as the import format.
+Select API Monitoring Tests as the import format.

 Click Import API Test.

-After the import is finished, click All Tests on the left hand side of your screen.
+After the import is finished, click All Tests on the left of your page.

-After you've imported the Okta SCIM test suite into Runscope, the next step is to customize the test suite with the variables for your SCIM implementation.
+After you've imported the Okta SCIM test suite into Runscope, customize the test suite with the variables for your SCIM implementation.

 Customize the imported Runscope test for your SCIM integration